AugustDev/shard-worker/README.md

 ## Acknowledgements

-Thank you for Dominykas Juodis his contributions to the project and insightful conversations.
+Dominykas Juodis for his contributions to the project and insightful conversations.